ezpaarse-project/ezpaarse-middlewares/idp-to-abesid/README.md

 | --- | --- | --- |
 | abes-id | String | ABES ID. |

+## Prerequisites

+## Prerequisites

+idp-to-abesid enrichment middleware needs idp in ec.

+**You must use idp-to-abesid after filter, parser, deduplicator middleware.**

+## Headers

++ **idp-to-abesid-source-field** : Fields in the ec for enrichment. "login" by default.
++ **idp-to-abesid-enriched-field** : Enriched fields in the CE. "abes-id" by default

 ### Example

 ## How to use